-While young tech-savvy professionals will insist on smart home technology when building a new home, many older homebuyers aren’t as quick to adopt it.
+While young tech-savvy professionals will insist on smart home technology when building a new home, many older homebuyers aren’t as quick to adopt new technology.

 According to a Gartner survey, only 10 percent of households currently have connected home solutions.
 However, that percentage is expected to grow as more people realize the benefits.

 A smart thermostat can maintain comfortable temperatures automatically.
-If you forget to lock the door, your home can remind you, and even take care of it for you.
+If you forget to lock the door, it’s helpful if your home can remind you, and even take care of it for you.

 With one simple touch or voice control, you can control just about everything in the home.
-As a bonus, these kind of features helps to make your home energy efficient too.
+As a bonus, these kinds of features helps to make your home energy efficient too.

 Building a House for Aging in Place